 - The 2005 NFL Draft pt 1

-The Jaguars showed promise with a 9-7 record, their first winning record in five years.
-This earned the Jags the 21th pick in the 2004 Draft.
+The Jaguars took advantage of the easiest schedule in the NFL to a 12-4 record, yet they still didn’t win the AFC South.
+This earned the Jags the 28th pick.
 The Jags had only six draft picks.
 I will go over each selection and say something concerning the player, if deserving.
 I will also bring up any missed opportunity where the Jags, with hindsight on my side, could have made a better selection.
 I will also bring up anything interesting related to the draft…Jaguar or not.
-Restarting in round four…